ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Overview

 The extension will only operate when the [Language Mode](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_change-language-mode) is configured for Python 🐍.
 This is to avoid snippets from being inserted when working on any other file type.
 All snippets have prefix starting with `ultra`, and simply typing `ultra` in your editor after installing the extension, will display a list of possible snippets to use.
-You can also open the VS Code [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) using ++ctrl+shift+p++ and running the command `Snippets: Insert Snippet`.
+You can also open the VS Code [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) using <kbd>Ctrl</kbd>+<kbd>Shift ⇑</kbd>+<kbd>p</kbd> and running the command `Snippets: Insert Snippet`.

 ### Code Snippet Fields

 Many snippets have "fields" with default placeholder values or names.
 For instance, output from the [predict] method could be saved to a Python variable named `r`, `results`, `detections`, `preds` or whatever else a developer chooses, which is why snippets include "fields".
-Using ++tab++ on your keyboard after a snippet is inserted, your cursor will move between fields quickly.
+Using <kbd>Tab ⇥</kbd> on your keyboard after a snippet is inserted, your cursor will move between fields quickly.
 Once a field is selected, typing a new variable name will change that instance, but also every other instance in the snippet code for that variable!

 <p align="center">
   <br>
     <img src="https://github.com/user-attachments/assets/661c1b85-39a5-48ec-9faa-89d44e49aa37" alt="Multi-update field and options">
   <br>
   After inserting snippet, renaming <code>model</code> as <code>world_model</code> updates all instances.
-Pressing <kbd>Tab</kbd> moves to the next field, which opens a dropdown menu and allows for selection of a model scale, and moving to the next field provides another dropdown to choose either <code>world</code> or <code>worldv2</code> model variant.
+Pressing <kbd>Tab ⇥</kbd> moves to the next field, which opens a dropdown menu and allows for selection of a model scale, and moving to the next field provides another dropdown to choose either <code>world</code> or <code>worldv2</code> model variant.
 </p>

 ### Code Snippet Completions

 It's not required to type the full prefix of the snippet, or even from the start of the snippet.
 The snippets are named in the most descriptive way possible, but this means there could be a lot to type and that would be counterproductive if the aim is to move _faster_.
-Luckily VS Code let's users type `ultra.example-yolo-predict`, `example-yolo-predict`, `yolo-predict`, or even `ex-yolo-p` and still reach the intended snippet option!
-If the intended snippet was _actually_ `ultra.example-yolo-predict-kwords`, then just using your keyboard arrows ++up++ or ++down++ to highlight the desired snippet and pressing ++enter++ or ++tab++ will insert the correct block of code.
+Luckily VS Code lets users type `ultra.example-yolo-predict`, `example-yolo-predict`, `yolo-predict`, or even `ex-yolo-p` and still reach the intended snippet option!
+If the intended snippet was _actually_ `ultra.example-yolo-predict-kwords`, then just using your keyboard arrows <kbd>↑</kbd> or <kbd>↓</kbd> to highlight the desired snippet and pressing <kbd>Enter ↵</kbd> or <kbd>Tab ⇥</kbd> will insert the correct block of code.

 <p align="center">
   <br>